 The video recording of Ross’s conversation with the Disney World Cast Member can be viewed here, as it appears to have been removed from social media.

-At the time of this article’s publication, Walt Disney World Resort has not publicly issued a statement in response to the incident.
+At this article’s publication, Walt Disney World Resort has not publicly stated in response to the incident.

-This situation outside Disney’s Magic Kingdom theme park took place only a day after a family was asked to leave a Disney store in London because their six-year-old with autism was not wearing the mask correctly.
+This situation outside Disney’s Magic Kingdom theme Park occurred only a day after a family was asked to leave a Disney store in London because their six-year-old with autism was not wearing the mask correctly.

 A Disney spokesperson released a statement in response, saying: